Middlesex Centre offers services related to animal care and control.

 - Should your dog pass away, please email the office so that we may update our records.

-- If your dog loses its dog tag, please email the office.
+- If your dog loses its dog tag, please complete the replacement dog tag form.
 Replacement tags are $10 each.
 Should you wish for us to mail you the replacement dog tag, there is a $10 mailing fee.
 (The mailing fee is the same for up to three tags sent in the same mailing.
 Please note that we can only mail your dog tags if you are a property owner in Middlesex Centre.)

 What if I don’t get a dog licence?